-Mitigation Measures Measure No. Impact Mitigation Measure Language Implementation Responsibility Monitoring Responsibility Time Span Mitigation Measure 3.5-3 Biological Nesting Birds and Bats If construction is scheduled to commence during the non-nesting season (September 1 to January 31), no preconstruction surveys or additional measures are required for nesting birds, including raptors.
+Mitigation Measures Measure No. Impact Mitigation Measure Language Implementation Responsibility Monitoring Responsibility Time Span Biological Resources Nesting Birds and Bats If construction is scheduled to commence during the non-nesting season (September 1 to January 31), no preconstruction surveys or additional measures are required for nesting birds, including raptors.
 To avoid impacts to nesting birds in the Project site and immediate vicinity, a qualified wildlife biologist shall conduct preconstruction surveys of all potential nesting habitat within the Project sites for ground-disturbing activities that are initiated during the breeding season (February 1 to August 31).
 The survey for special-status raptors shall focus on potential nest sites (e.g., mature trees) within a 0.5-mile buffer around the site in areas where access to neighboring properties is available or visible using a spotting scope.
 Surveys shall be conducted no more than 14 days prior to construction activities.
 Surveys need not be conducted for the entire Project site at one time; they may be phased so that surveys occur shortly before a portion of the Project site is disturbed.
 The surveying biologist must be qualified to determine the status and stage of nesting by migratory birds and all locally-breeding raptor species without causing intrusive disturbance.
-If active nests are found, a suitable buffer (e.g., 300 feet for common raptors; 0.5-mile for Swainson's hawk; 100 feet for passerines) shall be established around active nests and no construction within the buffer allowed until a qualified biologist has determined that the nest is no longer reliant on the nest).
-Encroachment into the buffer may occur at the discretion of a qualified biologist except that encroachment into the buffer for Swainson's hawk must be authorized by CDFW.
-The Project site may provide suitable roosting habitat for bats within buildings, and provide nighttime foraging habitat.
+Applicants and/or their designees to implement measure as defined.
+Fresno County Department of Public Works and Planning, Development Services Division, and/or its designee, California Department of Fish and Wildlife During construction activities cc pa cc ha ne E If active nests are found, a suitable buffer (e.g., 300 feet for common raptors; 0.5-mile for Swainson's hawk; 100 feet for passerines) shall be established around active nests and no construction within the buffer allowed until a qualified biologist has determined that the nest is no longer active (e.g., the nestlings have fledged and are no longer reliant on the nest).
+Encroachment into the buffer may occur at the discretion of a qualified biologist except that encroachment into the buffer for Swainson's hawk must be authorized by CDFW. • The Project site may provide suitable roosting habitat for bats within buildings, and provide nighttime foraging habitat.
 If bats are found on the Project site, roosts shall be protected during the bat breeding season (March 1 through September 30) with at least a 200-foot no-disturbance buffer.
-Outside the b Responsibility Applicants and/or their designees to implement measure as defined.
-Responsibility Fresno County Department of Public Works and Planning, Development Services Division, and/or its designee, California Department of Fish and Wildlife During construction activities
+Outside the breeding season, once a qualified biologist has determined the bats have left to forage, reentry into the structures shall be blocked and alternative bat roosting habitat shall be provided on site or in the vicinity prior to the structures being removed.